AriaTheCurseling/obsidian/Algorithms/Congest.md

 stop

 Breadth-First Search
-Wave but send own id
-reply ack to random wave source
+reply accept to random wave source if all accepted children have acknowledged send acknowledge

 Electing a leader
 - one node should output 1, all others 0
-bfs bbut store root id instead of stopping
+bfs but store root id instead of stopping redo if smaller id is sent